justinmeiners/efficient-programming-with-components/03_singleton.md

     if and only if that class contains at least one virtual function."

     Alex is wrong about Scott's recommendation.
-    But, for whatever reason, this incorrect reading of Scott, that we should always use `virtual` destructors was repeated and enforced in code linters at many organizations for a long time.
+    But for whatever reason, this incorrect recommendation that we should always use `virtual` destructors was repeated and enforced in code linters at many organizations for a long time.
     I have personally had the question come up in several C++ interviews.